JetBrains/teamcity-documentation/topics/net-process-runner.md

 Since TeamCity 2020.1.1, we have stopped providing active support for the .NET Process runner.

 To run any .NET process in your build, it is recommended to use the [.NET runner](net.md) with the \<custom\> command instead.
-This runner is actively supported and provides more benefits comparing to the .NET Process runner (such as code coverage and ability to run a process inside a Docker container).
+This runner is actively supported and provides more benefits comparing to the .NET Process runner (such as code coverage and ability to run a process inside a Docker/LXC container).

 </note>